 I have only seen this situation occur in a handful of cases but, as in the case of our learned friend, when it does the results will be nothing short of catastrophic.

 In addition to the decrease of the size of hole through the guide where the valve stem is located the outside diameter of the guide is also going to permanently decrease which will result in the guide becoming loose in the head in the areas where it is enclosed by the head material.

 Prior to my figuring this problem out I had frequently noticed, when removing worn bronze valve guides from cast iron heads, that there was a distinct step right where the guide protruded into the port and I it took me a few years to put two and two together on that one.

 Of particular interest to performance car owners will be the fact that this problem is more likely to occur in multi carburettored engines because, in this type of engine, it is relatively common for one carburetor to be delivering a leaner mixture at high throttle without the overall driveability being adversely affected and that leaner mixture will result in substantially higher exhaust port temperatures.

 So should one use bronze valve guides?
 Absolutely, but only if the cylinder head is made of aluminium because, it just so happens, that the coefficient of expansion of aluminium is very similar to that of bronze.
 If the bronze guides are installed correctly in an aluminium head, they should not suffer from this distortion problem.

-If you are rebuilding a cast iron head stick with cast iron valve guides because you never know when a blocked jet or a intake manifold gasket leak is going to provide the leaner mixture conditions which will lead to disaster.
+If you are rebuilding a cast iron head stick with cast iron valve guides because you never know when a blocked jet, filing fuel pump or a intake manifold gasket leak is going to provide the leaner mixture conditions which will lead to disaster.